KjellKod/microLog/README.md

 Other features:

-- A single file project (a header file).
+- A single file project.
 - There are no implementation files, so makefiles do not have to be touched.
 - Thread safe (C++11 threads, Boost threads or pthread).
 - It can be used when no debugger nor other logging system is available.